YAMATO

 The battle

-mission, fighting against a fifteen-hundred-ship
+one-way mission, fighting against American fleet that

-least 6:1.
+outnumbered it by a factor of 6:1.
 Ito knew it and he personally commanded the

 attack.

-“Operation Ten-Go” (Heaven One), the fleet started on 7
+The fleet started on 7

 April directly towards Okinawa.
 There it was soon